National Aeronautics and Space Administration

 He has logged more than 5,800 hours in 81 types of aircraft.
 He holds an Airline Transport Pilot Rating and an Unlimited Piston Engine Letter of Authorization.

 NASA EXPERIENCE: Selected as an astronaut by NASA in May 2004.
 In February 2006, he completed Astronaut Candidate Training that included scientific and technical briefings, intensive instruction in shuttle and International Space Station systems, physiological training, T-38 flight training, and water and wilderness survival training.
 Bresnik completed his first spaceflight on STS-129 in November 2009.
 In 2010, Bresnik trained as a cave-a-naut in the extreme environment training of the European Space Agency’s Cooperative Adventure for Valuing and Exercising human behavior and performance Skills (CAVES), in Sardina, Italy.
 This was the first spaceflight analog of its type living deep beneath the surface of the Earth.

-SPACE FLIGHT EXPERIENCE: STS-129 (November 16-29, 2009) was the 31st shuttle flight to the International Space Station.
-During the mission the crew delivered two Express Logistics Carriers (ELC racks) to the International Space Station, about 30,000 pounds of replacement parts for systems that provide power to the station, keep it from overheating, and maintain proper orientation in space.
-During the mission Bresnik performed two spacewalks for a total of 11 hours and 50 minutes of EVA .
-The STS-129 mission was completed in 10 days, 19 hours, 16 minutes and 13 seconds, traveling 4.5 million miles in 171 orbits, and returned to Earth bringing back with them NASA Astronaut, Nicole Stott, following her tour of duty aboard the Space Station.
+SPACEFLIGHT EXPERIENCE: STS-129 (November 16 through November 29, 2009) was the 31st shuttle flight to the International Space Station.
+During the mission, the crew delivered two Express Logistics Carriers (ELC racks) to the space station, approximately 30,000 pounds of replacement parts for systems that provide power to the station to keep it from overheating, and maintain proper orientation in space.
+Bresnik performed two spacewalks for a total of 11 hours and 50 minutes.
+The STS-129 mission was completed in 10 days, 19 hours, 16 minutes and 13 seconds, traveling 4.5 million miles in 171 orbits, and returned to Earth bringing back with them NASA astronaut Nicole Stott following her tour of duty aboard the station.